Long-tail guide

 CNFans clothing categories: when you want range, but still want it controlled

 Some visitors do not want a single product type.
 They want a clothing-first route that is still more focused than a full discovery hub.
-This is where clothing categories make sense.
+This is where clothing categories make sense: broad enough for apparel discovery, but not so broad that the session loses direction.

 Why clothing is different from a full hub

-Clothing is broad enough to feel flexible, but narrow enough to avoid pulling the visitor into bags, accessories, or other product families too early.
+Clothing is broad enough to feel flexible, but narrow enough to avoid pulling the visitor into bags, accessories, shoes, or other product families too early.
 It works best for visitors who want range inside apparel, not range across everything.
+That makes it a useful middle layer between a single item category and the full CNFans hub.

 When clothing is the right first click

 This route makes sense when the visitor knows they want apparel but has not narrowed the session to one item type yet.
-If the intent is already shoes, hoodies, or bottoms, a narrower category usually does a better job.
-If the intent is still completely open, a broader hub may still win.
+If the goal is already shoes, hoodies, or bottoms, a narrower category usually does a better job.
+If the visitor still wants to look around, a broader hub may still win.

 Good follow-up routes after clothing